 (c) family therapy, (d) psychological testing, and (e) didactic experiences.

 The externship offers training in an eclectic approach utilizing psychodynamic,

 cognitive-behavioral, and family perspectives in the context of cultural

-The Externship is a 1 year long commitment which begins in the first week in September & ends on the last week of August.
+The Externship is a 1 year long commitment which begins the first week of July and ends the last week in June.
 The externship prefers advanced students (e.g., 3rd year and higher) due to the clinical demands of the population served at the clinic.
 Knowledge of conversational Spanish is a plus but not required.

 • To become adept at conducting individual, group and family therapy